Patagonia in Santa Cruz County, Arizona — The American Mountains (Southwest)

 Erected by City of Patagonia and Patagonia Rotary Club, and Arizona Historical Society.

 Location.
 31° 32.432′ N, 110° 45.19′ W. Marker is in Patagonia, Arizona, in Santa Cruz County.
 Marker is on McKeown Avenue near 3rd Avenue.
+Marker is located just a few feet south of old railroad depot mounted on a locally-quarried granite stone.
 Touch for map.
-Marker is located just a few feet south of old railroad depot mounted on a locally-quarried granite stone.
 Marker is in this post office area: Patagonia AZ 85624, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Mowry Mine (within shouting distance of this marker); Cady Hall (about 700 feet away, measured in a direct line); John Ward's Ranch (approx. 3.3 miles away); Camp Crittenden (approx. 8.8 miles away); Sonoita Quarter Horse Show and Races Little Outfit School (approx. 11 miles away); Boy Scout Memorial (approx. 13.9 miles away); Fray Marcos De Niza (approx. 15.8 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+Mowry Mine (within shouting distance of this marker); Cady Hall John Ward's Ranch (approx. 3.3 miles away); Camp Crittenden (approx. 8.8 miles away); Sonoita Quarter Horse Show and Races (approx. 11 miles away); Little Outfit School (approx. 11 miles away); Mission Guevavi (approx. 12.6 miles away); Boy Scout Memorial (approx. 13.9 miles away).
 Touch for a list and map of all markers in Patagonia.

 Also see . . .
 Patagonia Heritage Tile Mural Project 2009.
 A blog publishing local working group "digging into" the People, Places & Progress to commemorate Arizona State Centennial 1912-2012 (Submitted on November 5, 2009, by Tim Mello of Patagonia, Arizona.)